barkadukhansyuhada/bisnisplaninitial/README.md

 │           ├── select.tsx
 │           ├── separator.tsx
 │           └── switch.tsx
+│       └── dashboard/      # Dashboard-specific components
+│           ├── Dashboard.tsx
+│           ├── AddItem.tsx
+│           ├── DomainBar.tsx
+│           ├── FinancialPanel.tsx
+│           ├── ItemCard.tsx
+│           ├── SourceLinksPanel.tsx
+│           ├── StatusPill.tsx
+│           ├── SummaryDonut.tsx
+│           ├── TableView.tsx
+│           ├── TestPanel.tsx
+│           ├── Timeline.tsx
+│           ├── Toolbar.tsx
+│           └── UploadCenter.tsx
+│   └── lib/                # Library files (hooks, utils, types, constants) │       ├── constants.ts
+│       ├── domains.tsx
+│       ├── store.ts
+│       ├── types.ts
+│       └── utils.ts
 └── README.md
 ```

-The large dashboard component from `bisnisplan.tsx` has been copied into `src/BisnisPlan.tsx` and minimally adapted for this project.
-It imports the UI primitives from `src/components/ui`.
-The alias `@/` points to the `src/` folder to keep import statements concise.
+The large dashboard component from `bisnisplan.tsx` has been refactored into smaller, more manageable components under `src/components/dashboard`.
+The state management is now handled by Zustand, and the project includes Jest and React Testing Library for unit testing.

 ## Notes

 *   The UI components included here are simple wrappers around HTML elements with Tailwind utility classes.
 They do not implement all behaviours of the original ShadCN components but provide enough structure for the dashboard to render and be extended.
 *   If you wish to customise the look and feel further or swap out the UI primitives for a more fully featured library, adjust the files under `src/components/ui` accordingly.
+*   **Known Vulnerability:** The `xlsx` library has a known high-severity vulnerability (Prototype Pollution and ReDoS).
+There is currently no automatic fix available.
+Please be aware of this when handling untrusted Excel files.

 Enjoy building and iterating on your quarry business plan dashboard!